porcelijn/bbc-b/README.md

 * No timing or cycle counting whatsoever
 * Memory is flat 64kB RAM --- Needs some way to add memory mapped I/O, maybe write protect ROM area, bank switching, ...
-* needs mos6522 for system VIA to build some kind of keyboard interface
+* has 10% of mos6522 for system VIA and rudiments of keyboard interface
 * needs quick 'n' dirty frame buffer to see what's going on (do proper video ULA and 6845 later)
 * OMG, [Toby Nelson](https://tobylobster.github.io/mos/mos/index.html)'s